allisonChengg/codeCiphers/README.md

   Running Key Cipher
   RSA Cipher
-  Sir Arthur Conan Doyle's Cipher from The Adventure of the Dancing Men Riverdale's 'The Blood Hood' Cipher
+  Sir Arthur Conan Doyle's Cipher from The Adventure of the Dancing Men Riverdale's 'The Black Hood' Cipher